 - Attend all classes online.

 All exemptions are reviewed and verified.
 Students will be contacted only if there is an issue with their selected exemption.
-If they do not qualify for the exemption, students will be asked to complete the registration form again to select an exam date.
+If they do not qualify for the exemption, students will be asked to complete the exam.

 - Registration Process

 Beginning in Spring 2020, all students will be able to take the exam online from any device with internet connection.
 No registration appointments are necessary for online, remote testing.